AI-Engineer-Foundation/agent-protocol-sdk-python/README.md

-# Agent Communication Protocol - Python SDK
+# Agent Protocol - Python SDK

-SDK with our implementation of the Agent Communication Protocol in Python, allows you to easily wrap your agent in a webserver compatible with the protocol - you only need to define an agent task and step handlers.
+Reference implementation of the Agent Protocol in Python by the AI Engineers Foundation (AIEF).
+This SDK allows you to easily wrap your agent in a webserver compatible with the protocol - you only need to define the task and step handlers for your agent.

 ## Installation